Important information on entry and residence for people fleeing Ukraine

 Currently, there are many online options available for people from Ukraine.

-IBB also offers free online German courses for refugees from Ukraine.
+IBB also offers online German courses for refugees from Ukraine.
+The costs of the course are covered by the Employment Agency or Jobcenter.

 The website sprachlernen24.de also offers a free German course for beginners.